 - Wear a two-piece swimsuit such as a tankini with swimsuit bottoms covered by shorts.
 This is most comfortable for wearing life jackets, sitting on boats and going to the bathroom.

 - Bring hand sanitizer, baby wipes, and non-applicator tampons.

 Can I be contacted while on the river?

 It is not possible to be reached while on the river.
 You can leave the Western River office phone number (800-453-7450) or AWW Adventures numbers (800-453-1482) with your family.
 A message can be waiting for you as soon as you are off of the river.

 There is no cell service while on the Main Salmon River.
 This is also your opportunity to unplug, leave the rest of the world behind and enjoy your surroundings.
-If you do bring an electronic device, you are asked to be considerate of other trip members and use this equipment outside of the immediate camp setting so as not to disturb the other guests.

 Should there be a medical situation on the river, the guides will have access to Satellite phones to call for help.
 All guides are certified in first aid and river rescue.
 Many guides are certified a Wilderness First Responders or Emergency Medical Technicians.
 All guides carry a satellite phone along with a GPS.
 Satellite phones are used to contact emergency transport, including helicopters.
 Depending on the situation, weather and location, evacuation can take from as little as couple of hours to 24 hours in extreme cases.

 Are there any guidelines about camera use on the river?

 We do have several guidelines and suggestions for camera use while on your trip.
 You are free to film and shoot photos during our trips, however, we ask that you consult with your guide before doing so.
 We have some guidelines you will be asked to follow.
 These include: